-2017 is set to be an exciting time for Canada.
-It marks the 150th anniversary of the Canadian Confederation, and nationwide celebrations will be held throughout the year.
-Admission to all national parks will be free for everyone, and major cities plan to sparkle with events big and small.
+2017 is an exciting time for Canada.
+To mark the 150th anniversary of the Canadian Confederation, nationwide celebrations are being held throughout this year.
+Admission to all national parks is free for everyone, and major cities will sparkle with events big and small.

 It’s a great time to plan a trip to Canada, but you won’t be alone in booking a ticket.
 Notoriously popular places such as the Rockies, Vancouver and Toronto are expected to be at their busiest as the festival atmosphere attracts both international and domestic visitors.

 Our Canada specialists have picked some of the country’s best quieter alternatives for those who wish to combine the main highlights with somewhere more peaceful or somewhere entirely off the beaten track.
 This could include discovering First Nations culture on Haida Gwaii or spotting icebergs and whales off the coast of Newfoundland.